 NCDHHS will establish a common set of quality measures to ensure the CFSP's accountability to NCDHHS.
-All quality measures for the CFSP will align with and build on NCDHHS' Quality Strategy, which will be updated to include the CFSP, and which primarily emphasizes outcomes for beneficiaries over process measures.
-The proposed quality measures prioritize medical needs and experiences that are significant in the CFSP population.
+All quality measures for the CFSP will align with and build on

-&lt;sup>46 NCDHHS is working to determine the operational feasibility of this potential contract requirement.
+&lt;sup>45 NCDHHS is working to determine the operational feasibility of this potential contract requirement.

-&lt;sup>47 Essential Providers include federally qualified health centers, rural health centers, free clinics, local health departments, and any other providers as designated by NCDHHS.
+&lt;sup>46 Essential Providers include federally qualified health centers, rural health centers, free clinics, local health departments, and any other providers as designated by NCDHHS.
 Section 5.(13) of Session Law 2015-245.

-&lt;sup>48 Hospital rate floors are time-limited.
+&lt;sup>47 Hospital rate floors are time-limited.